aergoio/ARC2NFT/README.md

 -- @type    call
 -- @param   to      (address) the receiver address
 -- @param   tokenId (str128) the NFT token to send
 -- @param   ...
-(Optional) additional data, is sent unaltered in a call to 'onARC2Received' on 'to' -- @return  value returned from the 'onARC2Received' callback, or nil -- @event   transfer(from, to, tokenId) function transfer(to, tokenId, ...) end
+(Optional) additional data, is sent unaltered in a call to 'nonFungibleReceived' on 'to' -- @return  value returned from the 'nonFungibleReceived' callback, or nil -- @event   transfer(from, to, tokenId) function transfer(to, tokenId, ...) end